trunk-io/docs/check/configuration/supported/sqlfluff.md

 # SQLFluff

-SQLFluff is a linter for infra.
+SQLFluff is a linter for SQL.

 You can enable the SQLFluff plugin with